LibraryCarpentry/lc-python-intro/episodes/lists.md

 ## A list stores many values in a single structure.
 A list is one of the most commonly used data structures in Python.
 Lists have two important characteristics:

-1. They are `mutable`, meaning they can be changed after they are created.
+1. They are `mutable`, i.e, they can be changed after they are created.
-2. They are `heterogeneous`, meaning they can store values of many different types.
+2. They are `heterogeneous`, i.e, they can store values of many different types.

 To create a new list, you can just put some values in square brackets with commas in between.
 Let's create a short list of some library metadata standards.